 To start with we have Blank Video, allowing the creation of video frames to be used for titling, or to fill gaps caused by missing frames in a timeline.

 This update though has a large emphasis on audio.
-Digital Multimedia Evidence (DME) now often consists of both video and audio and it is becoming much more common to have CCTV, and private video surveillance, to include an audio stream.
+Digital Multimedia Evidence (DME) now often consists of both video and audio.
+It is becoming much more common to have CCTV, and private video surveillance, to include an audio stream.
 In-car systems may have multiple audio streams to playback sound better from different parts of the vehicle.

 We have been monitoring this increase in connected audio and have therefore developed several new filters specifically to assist in its management.